infinitedescent/s-ais/README.md

 Disclaimer
 -----
-Infinite Descent, creators of _sAIS_ has NO affiliation with Garmin DeLorme, MarineTraffic, nor Heroku.
+Infinite Descent, creators of _sAIS_ has NO affiliation with Garmin, DeLorme, MarineTraffic, nor Heroku.

 _sAIS_ is released as [Donationware](https://en.wikipedia.org/wiki/Donationware) and has **NO GUARANTY** that it will not incur Heroku charges; however, the chances of this are improbable.
 The application is designed to use as little processing power as possible, and the application sleeps the majority of the time, only waking up every 10 minutes to check on your location.
 However, this website does wake up your Heroku instance and uses a small amount of CPU time each time the website is accessed, so avoid navigating to the App or sharing the URL with others.
 Remember, there is no reason to revisit this site other then to check if S-AIS is still functioning.